buhrmi/open-core/README.md

 # Documentation

+> Note that the documentation is forked from Stellar.
+Be sure to replace the stellar repositories with the aya repositories, when following the instructions below.

 Documentation of the code's layout and abstractions, as well as for the functionality available, can be found in [`./docs`](https://github.com/stellar/stellar-core/tree/master/docs).